Revised March 2009; Revised October 2009

 |During 10th year and beyond||20||13.34 hours||180 hours|

 Part-time staff members who are eligible for benefits (regularly scheduled to work .5 FTE or more) accrue vacation on a prorated basis using the above schedule.

 *The actual vacation accrual will vary from month to month for part-time staff working irregular schedules (i.e. fewer or zero hours in the summer months; variable hours from one month to the next).
 See “Accrual Calculation” section.

-Full-time administrators accrue vacation at the rate of 14.67 hours per month, equivalent to 22 days per year.
+Full-time exempt employees accrue vacation at the rate of 14.67 hours per month, equivalent to 22 days per year.
 The maximum vacation accrual is 200 hours.
-Part-time administrators who are eligible for benefits (regularly scheduled to work .5 FTE or more) accrue vacation on a prorated basis.
-The more liberal vacation plan for administrators is granted in recognition that administrators work beyond regularly scheduled hours and are ineligible for overtime pay.
+Part-time exempt employees who are eligible for benefits (regularly scheduled to work .5 FTE or more) accrue vacation on a prorated basis.
+The more liberal vacation plan for exempt staff is granted in recognition that they work beyond regularly scheduled hours and are ineligible for overtime pay.

 Accrual Calculation –

 Vacation time is accrued on most paid hours such as regular work hours, paid sick time, and paid vacation and holiday time.
 The standard annual and monthly vacation amounts noted above are guidelines; the actual accrual amounts will be determined by each person’s eligibility status and his/her actual eligible paid hours as calculated each pay period by the university’s payroll system.